Muhammad-Hussain456/OOP/07_AssociationAggregationAndComposition.md

 **Note:**
-"In Simple Association, one object knows/uses/works on/for the other object."
+"In Simple Association, object know/use/work on/for each other."

 ---